Table of Contents[Hide][Show]

 For a long time, my husband and I were camping purists.
 Camping meant carrying everything you needed, including the biodegradable toilet paper, deep into the woods far away from peasantries like running water and bathrooms.

-Someday, I’ll tell the story of our Red River Gorge camping trip and the visits from the bears, but that is a story for another day.
+Someday, I’ll have recovered sufficiently to tell about our Red River Gorge camping trip and the visits from the bears, but that is a story for another day.

-To that end, I thought I’d share the best tents we’d found in our years of *real* camping based on performance, portability and size.
+Horror stories aside, if you’re ready for some ecotherapy but don’t own a tent (or need an upgrade), here are the best tents we’d found in our years of *real* camping based on performance, portability, convenience, and size.

 Important Note on Tent Sizes